MicrosoftDocs/memdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

             > [!TIP]
             >  To specify the organization name that's displayed in the Application Catalog and configure the website theme, use the **Customization** tab on the Application Catalog website properties.

-        -   **Use new Software Center** - Set to **Yes** if you want to use the new Software Center, which lets users browse for and install available apps without the need to access the Application Catalog (which requires a Silverlight-enabled web browser).
+        -   **Use new Software Center**.
+Set to **Yes** if you want to use the new Software Center, which lets users browse for and install available apps without the need to access the Application Catalog (which requires a Silverlight-enabled web browser).

         -   **Install permissions**.